SAP-samples/teched2021-ISP261/exercises/ex1/README.md

 ## Summary

-Congratulations, you now have a working CCv2<->Kyma connection and are ready to move into the next steps.
+Congratulations, you now have a working CCv2<->Kyma connection and are ready to move into the next exercise.

 Continue to - [Exercise 2 - Exercise 2 Description](../ex2/README.md)